visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README-NON-TECHNICAL.md

 - Changing which post types are searchable
 - Changing configured ACF keyword field names
-- Changing PDF extraction behavior
+- Changing document extraction behavior
 - Importing or migrating lots of content
 - Seeing content that should appear but does not
-- Seeing stale Document PDF status labels
+- Seeing stale Document file status labels

 A full rebuild runs in batches.
 It should not try to process the entire site in one request.